 Goal for Scrotal Lift Surgery

-Therefore, the goal of scrotum lift surgery is to improve the appearance and comfort of the scrotum by treating stretched scrotal muscle and skin.
+Therefore, the goal of scrotum lift surgery is to improve the appearance and comfort of the scrotum by treating stretched scrotal muscles and skin.

 Benefits of the Procedure